-passToDate, which takes a date and sets the time to midnight (UTC) of that date pass, which takes a RelTime (a relative time) and moves the ledger by that much
+setTime, which set the ledger time to the given time. passTime, which takes a RelTime (a relative time) and moves the ledger by that much.

 Time on ledgers

 On a distributed DAML ledger, there are no guarantees that ledger time or record time are strictly increasing.
 The only guarantee is that ledger time is increasing with causality.
 That is, if a transaction TX2 depends on a transaction TX1, then the ledger enforces that the LT of TX2 is greater than or equal to that of TX1: